Make a recording

 The summary is not very useful -- what can I do?

 Try a larger summarization model.
-In Settings → Models, switch from
+In Settings → AI, switch from the default

-llama3.2:3b to qwen3.5:9b or deepseek-r1:14b.
+gemma4:e2b-it-qat to qwen3.5:9b or gpt-oss:20b.
 Larger models produce better-structured notes but take longer to run.I can only see my own voice -- how do I record both sides of a call?

 I can only see my own voice -- how do I record both sides of a call?